HCL-TECH-SOFTWARE/dx-compose-doc/docs/guide_me/performance_tuning/kubernetes/rendering_small_config.md

        3. In the extracted folder, navigate to `hcl-dx-deployment/performance/webengine-performance-rendering.yaml` and copy the `webengine-performance-rendering.yaml`.

        After performing a Helm upgrade using the `webengine-performance-rendering.yaml` file, the tuned cache values for rendering will be updated.

+### Recommended heap size configuration

+To ensure optimal performance and stability of HCL DX Compose on Kubernetes, it is essential for you to configure JVM heap memory and pod resource limits correctly.
+Refer to the following best practices when tuning memory allocation.

+!!!note
+     Do not set your JVM heap size larger than the allotted memory for the pod.

+- Ensure your minimum heap size (`-Xms`) is equal to your maximum heap size (`-Xmx`).
+      - Setting the minimum and maximum heap sizes to the same value prevents the JVM from dynamically requesting additional memory (`malloc()`).
+      - This eliminates the overhead of heap expansion and improves performance consistency.
+- Ensure the Kubernetes pod resource limits match the JVM heap settings
+      - The requested memory (`requests.memory`) should match the limit (`limits.memory`) in the pod specification.
+      - This ensures that the container is allocated a fixed memory block and prevents unexpected memory reallocation, which could lead to performance degradation or out-of-memory (OOM) errors.
+- Determine the final memory requirements based on load testing
+      - To determine the optimal memory configuration, you should conduct local testing with your specific portlets, pages, and customizations.
+You should also perform synthetic load testing using tools like JMeter to simulate realistic usage scenarios.
+      - The required memory is highly dependent on Service Level Agreements (SLAs) and transaction rates.
+      - A minimum of 3.5GB is recommended, but higher memory allocations may be necessary depending on actual usage patterns.